SERC-IoT/Starter-BH1750-Light-Intensity-Sensor/README.md

 The default I2C address for the sensor is 0x23.
 The other address is 0x5C using the address pin.

+The BH1750 has six different measurement modes.
+They are divided in two groups; continuous and one-time measurements.
+In continuous mode, sensor continuously measures lightness value.
+In one-time mode the sensor makes only one measurement and then goes into Power Down mode.

+Each mode, has three different precisions:
+- Low Resolution Mode - (4 lux precision, 16ms measurement time)
+- High Resolution Mode - (1 lux precision, 120ms measurement time)
+- High Resolution Mode 2 - (0.5 lux precision, 120ms measurement time)

 <br />

 ## Boards